Materials-Consortia/OPTIMADE/optimade.rst

   This MAY be used to point to any other implementation, also in a different provider.
 - :field-val:`providers`: a link to a `List of Providers Links`_ implementation that includes the current implementation, e.g. `providers.optimade.org <https://providers.optimade.org/>`__.

-From to the :val:`root` and :val:`child` link types, links can be used as an introspective endpoint, similar to the `Info Endpoints`_, but at a higher level, i.e., `Info Endpoints`_ provide information on the given implementation, while the :endpoint:`/links` endpoint provides information on the links between immediately related implementations (in particular, an array of none or a single object with link type :val:`root` and none or more objects with link type :val:`child`, see section `Child Links`_).
+Limiting to the :val:`root` and :val:`child` link types, links can be used as an introspective endpoint, similar to the `Info Endpoints`_, but at a higher level, i.e., `Info Endpoints`_ provide information on the given implementation, while the :endpoint:`/links` endpoint provides information on the links between immediately related implementations (in particular, an array of none or a single object with link type :val:`root` and none or more objects with link type :val:`child`, see section `Internal Links: Root and Child Links`_).

 For :endpoint:`/links` endpoints, the API implementation MAY ignore any provided query parameters.
 Alternatively, it MAY handle the parameters specified in section `Single Entry URL Query Parameters`_ for single entry endpoints.